Mobile Testing using iOS¶

 - udid - the unique device identifier of the connected physical device (leave blank for simulated devices).

-Once you have entered in the information and saved the profile, make sure that Appium is running on the Mac and then click the Test Url
+Once you have entered the information and saved the profile, make sure that Appium is running on the Mac and then click the Test URL

 Using the Mobile Spy¶

-The Mobile Spy will let you view an application running on the mobile device, take a snapshot of its screen and then interactively inspect the objects in the application being tested.
-This is a useful first step to make sure that Rapise recognizes the application and has access to the objects in the user interface.
+The Mobile Spy allows you to view an application running on the mobile device, take a snapshot of its screen, and then interactively inspect the objects within the application under test.
+This is a useful first step to make sure that Rapise recognizes the application and has access to the objects in its user interface.

 .
-Click Mobile Spy button.
+Click the Mobile Spy button.
 Now click the Get Snapshot

 button to display the application specified in the mobile profile on the screen:

-In the example above, we are displaying the sample iOS application that is available in AUTiOS Repository.
+In the example above, the sample iOS application available in AUTiOS Repository is displayed.

-If you click on one objects in the user interface, it will be highlighted in Red and the tree hierarchy on the left will expand to show the properties of that object:
+If you click on an object in the user interface, it will be highlighted in red and the tree hierarchy on the left expands to show the properties of that object:

-If you want to view the contents of the Spy as a text file, just click Spy > Page Source
+If you want to view the contents of the Spy as a text file, click the Spy > Page Source

-menu and you will see the contents of the Spy properties window as a text file.
+menu, and the contents of the Spy properties window will be displayed as a text file.

-If you want to perform an action on the application (e.g. click on the selected item) use toolbar buttons.
+If you want to perform an action on the application (e.g., click on the selected item), use the toolbar buttons.

-and Rapise will send a tap event to the application, switching the application to the next page:
+and Rapise sends a tap event to the application, switching it to the next page:

-Assuming that you can see your application in the Spy and that the objects can be inspected (similar to that shown above) you can now begin the process of testing your mobile application.
-Click on Spy > Disconnect
+Assuming your application is visible in the Spy and its objects can be inspected (as shown above), you can now begin testing your mobile application.
+Click the Spy > Disconnect

-to end your Spy session and close the Rapise Spy dialog.
-You will now be returned back to your test script.
+menu option to end your Spy session and close the Rapise Spy dialog.
+You will now be returned to your test script.

 Recording and Playing a Test¶

-With the new Rapise mobile test script open, click on the Record
+With the new Rapise mobile test script open, click the Record

-button on the toolbar and that will display the recording activity dialog:
+button on the toolbar to display the recording activity dialog:

-button and in the Rapise Spy click Get Snapshot
+button, and in the Rapise Spy, click the Get Snapshot

 button on the toolbar:

-We now want to record a click on one of the menu options, simply click on the Basic Controls
+To record a click on one of the menu options, click the Basic Controls

 Now click the Tap

-button to move the sample app to the next screen; Rapise will automatically reload the page in the Mobile Spy to get the updated screen.
-Now highlight user name field, put text into the edit field on the toolbar and press Send Keys
+button to move the sample app to the next screen; Rapise automatically reloads the page in the Mobile Spy to get the updated screen.
+Now highlight the user name field, enter text into the edit field on the toolbar, and press the Send Keys

 button.

-Do the same for password field and record tap
+Repeat for the password field and record a Tap

 action on the Login